UsCutter MH 871-MK2 Vinyl Cutter Reviewed let’s see if it’s worthy of a top listing

 The machine helps keep the pressure the same, so you would probably calibrate faster.
 Thought if the blade is sticking too much out, you could scratch the machine.

 There’s an included software called VinylMaster.
 This is purely for cutting vinyl.
+The cutting software will handle all your needs.
 If you want to cut something else, you need to buy different software.
 Oh yeah, one more thing.
 It’s compatible with PC only.

 As I mentioned, this technology is from the 20th century, and it can only be installed through a CD.
 What if you don’t have a CD-ROM well you can buy one which is a USB connection.
 Or have a friend rip the CD and create a virtual image.